-This mushroom bruschetta is a deliciously easy appetizer to make for your next party or get-together!
+This mushroom appetizer is a deliciously easy appetizer to make for your next party or get-together!
 I love that it's vegan friendly but still super filling and packed with immense flavor!
 I guarantee no one will even know it's a VEGAN appetizer!

-This mushroom bruschetta appetizer is a new favorite because of how well received it is by everyone regardless of taste preferences or dietary restrictions!
+This mushroom appetizer is a new favorite because of how well received it is by everyone regardless of taste preferences or dietary restrictions!

 This makes it especially perfect for entertaining because my vegan guests will be satisfied along with everyone else!